AXIHIXA/Memo/notes/py/numpy.md

     ```
     res[i_1, ..., i_M] == x[a_1[i_1, ..., i_M], a_2[i_1, ..., i_M], ..., a_N[i_1, ..., i_M]]
     ```
-    - Example 1: From each row, a specific element should be selected.
+    - **Example 1**: From each row, a specific element should be selected.
 The row index is just `[0, 1, 2]` and the column index specifies the element to choose for the corresponding row, here `[0, 1, 0]`
     ```
     >>> import numpy as np
     >>> x = np.array([[1, 2], [3, 4], [5, 6]])
     >>> x[[0, 1, 2], [0, 1, 0]]
     [1 4 5]
     ```
-    - Example 2: from a `4 * 3` array the corner elements should be selected using advanced indexing.
+    - **Example 2**: from a `4 * 3` array the corner elements should be selected using advanced indexing.
 Thus all elements for which the column is one of `[0, 2]` and the row is one of `[0, 3]` need to be selected.
 To use advanced indexing one needs to select all elements explicitly.
     ```
     >>> x = np.array([[ 0,  1,  2],
                       [ 3,  4,  5],